 While Office 365 alone does not help you to become 100% compliant on policies the likes of General Data Protection Regulation (GDPR) or National Data Breach (NDB) scheme, it does help ease your compliance journey.
 Available in your Office 365 subscription are built-in security tools that protect personally identifiable information (PII), using encryption, user logs audit, security scores and many more.
 You can read more about how Office 365 can help with your compliance obligations in this blog.

 I’ve migrated to Office 365.
 What other apps can I use in my subscription?

-Available on your Office 365 Enterprise or Business subscription are several useful productivity apps that can help make work a lot easier for you.
+Available on your Microsoft 365 (formerly Office 365) Enterprise or Business subscription are several useful productivity apps that can help make work a lot easier for you.
 Apart from the popular and often-used Microsoft Office apps like Word, Excel or PowerPoint, there are a few more that you need to be aware of.
-SharePoint and Teams for content and collaboration, Skype for Business for online conferencing and chat, Power BI for self-service reporting and analytics, PowerApps and Flow for automated workflows, Stream for storing and playing videos, Forms for online surveys and polls, and many more.
-If you’re an existing PA customer, we can help you discover these apps through our scheduled quarterly consulting visits.
-Find out how Office 365 can help you with your compliance obligations in this blog.

 - SharePoint for content management and company-wide collaboration.

 - Teams for online conferencing, chat, and real-time communication.